xaviertquinn/xaviertquinn.github.io/aboutme.md

 ##### 🪐 [Analysis of Solar System Entities](/solarsystem)
 ##### 🎼 Exploring Spotify Songs (link coming soon)
 ##### 📊 Sales Insights: Customers & Orders (link coming soon)
+##### 🏪 Superstore Sales and Profitability Executive Overview (link coming soon)
+##### 😄 World Happiness Report, 2015 to 2019 (link coming soon)

 ---
-🎶 When I am not working on data projects, you will find me listening to music or exploring my family history
+🎶 When I am not working on data projects or learning something new, I'm listening to music or exploring my family history

 🎧 I'm a huge fan of Joshua Radin and Sleeping At Last